LEGO Liebherr Crawler Crane LR 13000 (42146)

 Affiliate link.
 We may earn a commission at no extra cost to you.As an Amazon Associate we earn from qualifying purchases.

-Best for: Hardcore Technic fans who want the ultimate mega-machine centerpiece
+Best for: Committed Technic fans chasing the ultimate mega-machine centrepiece

 What it is

-Let me tell you about the big one.
-The Liebherr Crawler Crane LR 13000 (set 42146) is, at 2,883 pieces, the largest LEGO® set Technic has ever put out, and standing next to it is genuinely a moment.
-Finished, it's about 100cm tall and 111cm wide, which is well over three feet in every direction that matters.
-This isn't a shelf model you glance at.
-It's a machine that dominates a room, and it moves.
+This is the big one, and I mean that literally.
+The Liebherr Crawler Crane LR 13000 (set 42146) packs 2,883 pieces into the largest LEGO® set Technic has ever put out, and the first time I stood next to a finished one I just grinned.
+It comes in at about 100cm tall and 111cm wide, which is well over three feet in every direction that matters, so this isn't a model you glance at on a shelf.
+It dominates a room, and better yet, it moves.
 Six motors and two Control+ hubs let you drive the tracks with tank steering, spin the turntable, raise the luffing jib, run the winch, and even sense the load on the hook through the app.
-For anyone who grew up wanting a working crane, this scratches an itch that smaller sets just can't reach.
+If you grew up wanting a working crane, this reaches an itch the smaller sets simply can't.

 The catch

-Now the honest part, because that's what mates are for.
-This launched at $699.99, which made it the most expensive Technic set LEGO had ever sold, and a lot of reviewers came away feeling the value wasn't really there.
-Yes, you're paying for six motors and two hubs, but even accounting for those the per-piece cost stings, and the build is surprisingly simple for a flagship this size.
-It also isn't as detailed as the price tag implies.
-Some of the panels around the superstructure motors are left open on one side, so the back looks a bit unfinished when you get close.
-There's a real mechanical quirk too.
-The winch that controls the hook height can keep retracting after it hits the top, which folds the boom and jib in on themselves if you're not paying attention.
-And the sheer footprint means you need serious dedicated space to display it, which not everyone has.
+Here is where my heart cools a little.
+It launched at $699.99, which made it the most expensive Technic set LEGO had ever sold, and I came away feeling the same way most reviewers did, that the value just isn't quite there.
+You're paying for six motors and two hubs, sure, but even accounting for those the per-piece cost is rough, and the build is surprisingly plain for a flagship this size.
+It isn't as detailed as the price implies, either.
+Some of the panels around the superstructure motors are left open on one side, so the back looks unfinished when you lean in close.
+There's a mechanical quirk that caught me out too: the winch controlling the hook height can keep retracting after it reaches the top, which folds the boom and jib in on themselves if you aren't paying attention.
+And the footprint is enormous, so you need a seriously dedicated spot to display it.

 Who it's for

-So who's this for.
-If you're a committed Technic fan who wants the absolute biggest mega-machine LEGO makes, and you've got the room and the budget, this is the trophy.
-It scored a respectable 3.9 out of 5 on Brickset, which tells you people mostly enjoyed it while still flagging the cost.
-If you're new to Technic, or you want the best value per piece, or you just don't have a spare corner the size of a coffee table, skip this and grab one of the mid-size cranes or diggers instead.
-It retired in December 2025, so if you did want it, the sealed-box hunt is officially on.
-This is a set you buy because you want the crown, not because it's sensible.
-And sometimes that's a perfectly good reason.
+So this is a set I'd point you toward only if you already know you want it.
+If you're a committed Technic fan with the room and the budget and a hankering for the absolute biggest machine LEGO makes, this is your trophy, and it scored a respectable 3.9 out of 5 on Brickset from people who mostly enjoyed it while still flagging the cost.
+But if you're newer to Technic, or you care about value per piece, or you simply don't have a corner the size of a coffee table going spare, one of the mid-size cranes or diggers will make you happier for far less.
+It retired in December 2025, so the sealed-box hunt is officially on.
+You buy this because you want the crown, and honestly, sometimes that's reason enough.

 The parts story